Mattpet26/taskmaster/README.md

 * After the user signs in, they are directed to home page.
 Users can see who they are logged in as.
 Logout button appears to logged in users.
 * Users can log out.
 Logged out users do not see logout button.

+* 11/3/2020
+* Added image functionality to the add-task page.
+Images are saved to S3
+* Users can select a task, and see which task they selected
+* Task details page renders image selected from add-task
+* TODO: Retrieve image key for taskDetails

 ## How to run the app
 * Clone the repository from the github
 ```